techfolios/template-old/projects/project-4.md

 U2K is implemented using [Ruby On Rails](https://rubyonrails.org/), a [Ruby](https://www.ruby-lang.org/en/) framework appliation.
 It took a few months to develop and went live as a functional business.
 Through online marketing we were able to target marketing and get customers.

 In this project I gained experience with full-stack web application design and associated technologies, including PostgreSQL (https://www.postgresql.org/) for database storage, the [Twitter Bootstrap](http://getbootstrap.com/) CSS Framework for the user interface.
-I also learnt how to implement[Stripe](https://stripe.com/) for different applications to accept payments.
+I also learnt how to implement [Stripe](https://stripe.com/) for different applications to accept payments.

 Source: <a href="https://github.com/kkebaara/u2k"><i class="large github icon"></i>kkebaara/u2k</a>